accellera-official/systemc/unit_test/tlm/common/include/models/README.txt

 ------------------------------

 - LT Master/Slave model using the convenience tlm socket
-- Slave and Master model use the REGISTER_SOCKETPROCESS macro to register a transport callback to the socket
+- Slave and Master model use the REGISTER_DEBUGTRANSPORT macro to register a transport callback to the socket
-- Added support for DMI handling, callback registration with REGISTER_SOCKETPROCESS
+- Added support for DMI handling, callback registration with REGISTER_DMI
 - SimpleLTSlave2 does not register the transport_dbg callback, so that we are able to test this case in bus_dmi.